 Catholic Hospice Inc. explains that the sources of funds for the construction on this project, as the land is already owned by the applicant, come from cash on hand.
-The applicant refers to the letter of funding commitment from Mr. Catania, noting that the availability of this resources is evidenced by its balance sheet in its financial statements in the application's Tab III.
+The applicant refers to the letter of funding commitment from Mr. Catania, noting that the availability of this resources is identified on Schedules 2 and 3 and evidenced by its balance sheet in its financial statements in the application's Tab III.

 Rule 59-1.0355(8) Florida Administrative Code: Semi-Annual Utilization Reports.
 Each hospice program shall report utilization information to the Agency or its designee on or before July 20th of each year and January 20th of the following year.

-Catholic Hospice indicates that it will comply with all reporting requirements as it does for its licensed hospice program.
-Catholic Hospice maintains it will submit information related to its inpatient hospice facility to AHCA or its designee by July 20 and January 20 of each year as required.
-It will also continue to provide data on the number of patients receiving hospice care by location (home, ALF, hospice residence, nursing home or hospital) for the required semi-annual and annual time periods.
-Catholic Hospice states it is in conformance with this rule criteria.
+The applicant indicates that it will comply with all reporting requirements as it does for its licensed hospice program.
+Catholic Hospice maintains it will submit information related to its inpatient hospice facility to AHCA or its designee by July 20 and January 20 of each year as required and will also continue to provide data on the number of patients receiving hospice care by location (home, ALF, hospice residence, nursing home or hospital) for the required semiannual and annual time periods.
+The applicant states it is in conformance with this rule criteria.